apache/allura/pyforge/docs/platform_tour.rst

 - A shortlink is generated for the artifact (e.g. [MyWikiPage]).
 This allows you to reference the artifact from other artifacts.
 For instance, you might want to reference `[Ticket#151]` from `[Commit#abac332a]`.
-Whenever the commit message is displayed in the SCM plugin, any references to `[Ticket#151]` will be automatically linked to that Ticket's page.
+Whenever the commit message is displayed in the SCM tool, any references to `[Ticket#151]` will be automatically linked to that Ticket's page.

 Shortlinks work only within a project hierarchy (in order to link to some other project's page, you'll have to use the full URL).
-Sometimes, a shortlink may need to be differentiated based on its location in a subproject or in one of many plugins of the same type within a project.
-In order to do this, shortlinks may be prefixed by either the plugin mount point or a project ID and plugin mount point.
+Sometimes, a shortlink may need to be differentiated based on its location in a subproject or in one of many tools of the same type within a project.
+In order to do this, shortlinks may be prefixed by either the tool mount point or a project ID and tool mount point.

 For
 instance, suppose we have an ticket tracker mounted at `projects/test/tracker` with Ticket #42 in it.
 Further suppose that there is an SCM repository mounted at `projects/test/subproject/repo`.
 A user could push a commit to that repository with the commit message `[projects/test:tracker:42] - Fix weird issue`.
-If you then examined the commit in the SCM plugin, the shortlink would be clickable and would take you to the ticket itself.
-The Tracker plugin would also list the commit message as a "related object" in a sidebar to allow for quick cross-referencing.
+If you then examined the commit in the SCM tool, the shortlink would be clickable and would take you to the ticket itself.
+The Tracker tool would also list the commit message as a "related object" in a sidebar to allow for quick cross-referencing.

 Asynchronous Processing